Homological Lagrangian monodromy for some monotone tori: General considerations

 As in \cref{lemDiscCountInvariance}, $\phi_*\mathfrak{s}$ coincides with $\mathfrak{s}$, so we can safely suppress it in our notation.
 If $\phi$ is orientation-preserving on $L$ then we can similarly forget the $\phi_*o_L$, but if it's orientation-reversing then the difference between $\phi_*o_L$ and $o_L$ corresponds to a grading shift of $1$.
 The upshot is that we can (and will) always implicitly work with $o_L$ and $\mathfrak{s}$, but must remember that if $\phi|_L$ is orientation-reversing then \eqref{HFcomparison} has odd degree. \end{remark}

-\subsection{Proof of \cref{thm1}}
+\subsection{Proof of \cref{Theorem1}}

-Recall \cref{thm1} asserts that \begin{enumerate} \item The action of $\HLMS$ on $H_1(L)$ permutes the elements of $B_1$. \item If $r = n$ then the induced map $\HLMS \to \Sym(B_1)$ is injective, so $\HLMS$ is finite. \item If $r = 0$ then $\HLM$ is trivial. \end{enumerate} Here $B_1 \subset H_1(L)$ denotes the set of boundaries of classes $\beta \in H_2(X, L)$ with $n_\beta \neq 0$, and $r$ is the rank of the rational span of $B_1$ in $H_1(L; \QQ)$.
+Recall \cref{Theorem1} asserts that \begin{enumerate} \item The action of $\HLMS$ on $H_1(L)$ permutes the elements of $B_1$. \item If $r = n$ then the induced map $\HLMS \to \Sym(B_1)$ is injective, so $\HLMS$ is finite. \item If $r = 0$ then $\HLM$ is trivial. \end{enumerate} Here $B_1 \subset H_1(L)$ denotes the set of boundaries of classes $\beta \in H_2(X, L)$ with $n_\beta \neq 0$, and $r$ is the rank of the rational span of $B_1$ in $H_1(L; \QQ)$.

-Part \ref{thm1bitm1} follows immediately from \cref{lemDiscCountInvariance}.
-Part \ref{thm1bitm2} is then simply linear algebra: a linear automorphism of $H_1(L)$ is determined by its action on $H_1(L; \QQ)$, which is in turn determined by its action on a spanning set.
+Part \ref{Theorem1bitm1} follows immediately from \cref{lemDiscCountInvariance}.
+Part \ref{Theorem1bitm2} is then simply linear algebra: a linear automorphism of $H_1(L)$ is determined by its action on $H_1(L; \QQ)$, which is in turn determined by its action on a spanning set.
+For \ref{Theorem1bitm3}, note that if $r=0$ then $W$ is constant so every local system $\calL$ over $\CC$ is a critical point. \Cref{lemLocalSystemAction} then tells us that $\HLM$ acts trivially on $H^1(L; \CC^*)$ and hence on $H_1(L)$.